yoshakami/WaccaCircle/README.md

 in order to completely control your wacca, you'd want to make lnk files to shutdown the system or launch apps

 ## WaccaCircleStartup
-this exe presses or releases keystrokes when you press or release one of the outer 2 layers.<br>
+this exe presses or releases keystrokes when you press or release one of the outer 2 layers.
+(25 to 28.ahk)<br>
 top part: sends Up Arrow<br>
 right part: sends Right Arrow<br>
 bottom part: sends Down Arrow<br>